 June in British Columbia means many wonderful edibles are popping up in our gardens.
 This salad showcases fresh and tender butter lettuce with sweet-as-candy local strawberries.
 Try this light and lively combination!

-Yield: Serves 4
+Yield: 4 small servings

 Preparation Time: About 20 minutes

 Cooking Time: About 10 minutes (longer for larger pieces of fish)

 On your last nature walk, did you find any plants that made your heart sing?
 Have you revisited them to see them grow and bloom?
 It’s beginning to look like summer with blooms, fruits and all kinds of plant delights.
 What will you spot in your neighbourhood?

 Everyone loves pizza!
 The Project CHEF team is here to show you how to make whole wheat pizza from scratch, an activity the whole family can enjoy.
 The best thing about pizza is that you can add any toppings you like.
 What will you put on your pizza?

 Have a look at Project CHEF’s best tips to work safely when working with the stove.
 In this video, you will learn all about the “chicken wing arm” and the “shield,” just to name a few of our safety technique recommendations.

 Following a recipe can be more challenging for some due to food allergies or intolerances.
 This doesn’t mean that food should be any less enjoyable or lack in taste.
 Knowing what substitutes to use for certain ingredients that cause issues is helpful in being able to alter recipes to suit your individual needs.